perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

     { print "Already seen at least one smaller value." }

 What if we wanted to check whether *all* of the new values were greater than any of the old ones?
-For that we use a different kind of junction â one that is equal to all our values at once (rather than just any one of them).
+For that we use a different kind of junction — one that is equal to all our values at once (rather than just any one of them).
 We can create such a junction with the `all` function: